arivanbastos/jill/README.md

 4. models: classes that represent the map where the location takes place.
 In this package are stored classes that represent the signals and signals datasets.
 5. utils: utility classes.

 The **Android library** have Android specific classes.
+You can use it to build Android applications.
+The Android folder contains the  library and the JILL application, wich allows you:

+1. Display your enviroment 2D map.
+2. Create reference objects and save them to map.
+3. Select a position, capture different types of signal measures and save those measures in the map associated with the respective position.
+3. See charts that display the captured signal data.
+4. Run locations algorithms and see the result in the map.

+A screenshot of the app can be views bellow:

 The Android packages are described bellow:

 # An example usage
 To give an overview of library operation will present an application example.
 Let's imagine that Bob wants to develop a indoor tracking system based on intensity map of the magnetic field.
 Bob needs: